 Everything ends with code quality

-During 2020, we have run a series of articles on the code quality theme.
-The series has shown that quality, and specifically code quality, is a broad topic that can (and maybe should) be attacked from different angles.
+In our series of articles on the code quality theme,we have shown that quality, and specifically code quality, is a broad topic that can (and maybe should) be attacked from different angles.
 In this last installment of the series, we will try to summarize and highlight some of the most important topics.

 What is code quality and why all the fuzz?